If you want to launch an online course, you need to have a solid product launch plan.

 Joanne Wiebe from one of my favourite blogs, Copyhackers recommends that you ask your audience this one question after they purchase your course: “where were you at in your life that brought you to buying this course today?”.
 This collects information about your audience’s motivations and desires.
 (And you can use this to improve product development and customer satisfaction).

-You can have a regular live community call, so that people can ask their questions about the course.
-No longer is an online course sufficient for people to get results.
+Have a regular live community call, so that people can ask their questions about the course.
+No longer is just an online course good enough for people to get results.
 People need accountability and support.

 Keep your customers happy, give them plenty of support and they’ll refer your course to their friends.